mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 <p class="message--warning"><strong>IMPORTANT:</strong>Ensure your <code>dkp</code> configuration references the management cluster where you want to run the upgrade by setting the <code>KUBECONFIG</code> environment variable, or using the <code>--kubeconfig</code> flag, <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">in accordance with Kubernetes conventions</a>.

-Upgrade the core addons in a cluster using the 'dkp upgrade addons' command specifying the cluster infrastructure (choose [aws, azure, preprovisioned]) and the name of the cluster.
+Upgrade the core addons in a cluster using the 'dkp upgrade addons' command specifying the cluster infrastructure (choose [aws, azure, vsphere, gcp, preprovisioned]) and the name of the cluster.

 Examples: